“Some days” (xxiii)

 Call for Chapters: Critical Perspectives on Joe Ushie

-The Joe Ushie Literature Foundation and the University of Calabar Press hereby invite chapters for the volume, Critical Perspectives on Joe Ushie, under the distinguished editorship of Dr Rome Aboh, Dr Eyoh Etim, and Dr Mathias Iroro Orhero.
+The Joe Ushie Literature Foundation and the University of Calabar Press hereby invite chapters for the volume, Critical Perspectives on Joe Ushie, under the distinguished editorship of Prof. Rome Aboh, Dr Eyoh Etim, and Dr Mathias Iroro Orhero.
 The volume is dedicated to honouring the life and legacy of one of Nigeria’s foremost poets… Read more